 I tried to make flash card practices fun, exciting, and sneaky, but what I realized before long is that it’s hard–really hard–to make flash card work fun all of the time.
 I get that.
 But what I have been reading, researching, and remembering is that flashcards aren’t all that bad.
 (Woo-hoo!)

 - Mastering Multiplication Tables: We have flash cards with us usually at all times.
 I simply throw a set into my bag or in the car, in the event that we are stuck somewhere and have time that we can bust out a little addition or subtraction fun.

 Only recently has Maddy been invited to move forward and into multiplication in her weekly math-fact assessments, and we realized that a lot of the multiplication learning fell on our shoulders since technically, multiplication is a third grade component.

-The Mini Multiplication Table Flash Cards can be printed as a pdf on cardstock, cut, and either used together or by number families.
+The math fact cards multiplication can be printed as a pdf on cardstock, cut, and either used together or by number families.
 Then throw ‘em in a bag, and you’re ready to roll.

 Then we started using them.
 I pulled them out here, there, and everywhere:

 - in the car, waiting to pick up kids or drop them off;

 - at the grocery store;

 - out front, out back, outdoors, or in;

 Some days, we’d just run through them one by one.
 Other days, we’d mix it up.
 We might: